fkbenjamin/BlockChainIntro/README.md

 I will explain each of those in detail, so don't worry :)

 ###### Hash
-This Keccak-256 Hash is calculated by a combination of block number, block data and the nonce as input.
+There are two hashes in every block.
+First there is an 'old' hash that represents the value of the last block before it.
+The other one is calculated by a combination of the 'old' hash, block number, block data and the nonce as input.
+Note that this hash will serve as the 'old' hash in the next block.

 ###### Block number
 Since a BC will have a lot of blocks, we need a way to identify and distinguish them from each other.
 This is the block number.
 It starts with zero and increases by 1 block by block.
 Ethereum currently reached block number 4,3 million.